-Suppose that a is greater than zero, that the machine is first held in a fixed position and that masses are released at time $t = t_0$.
-Velocity v increases uniformly with time; or $v = a \times (t - t_0)$.
+Suppose that a is greater than zero, that the machine is first held in a fixed position and that masses are released at time $t = t_0$ .
+Velocity v increases uniformly with time; or $v = a \times (t - t_0)$ .
 Assuming that nothing interrupts or modifies movements, velocity v increases without limit.
-The assumption lasts for only a short period of time while there is rope left to run through the pulley but it is good while it lasts.
-In this course of events, it is presumed that time is measured with an actual clock that is synchronized to a national standard.
+The assumption applies for only a short period of time while there is rope left to run through the pulley; but it is good while it lasts.

-For purposes here, Atwood's machine provides a basis in mechanics for definitions and uses of words that are then developed to analyze thermodynamics paradigms, both CET and VET.
+For purposes here, Atwood's machine provides a basis in mechanics for definitions and methods that are then developed to analyze thermodynamics paradigms, both CET and VET.
 A chief purpose of analysis is to distinguish actual dynamical operations in mechanics from detached equipoise and equilibrium operations in both mechanics and thermodynamics.
-During dynamical operations of the Atwood's machine paradigm, movements of bodies occur at rates determined by values of g, M and m.
-When the principle of Atwood's machine is realized in a laboratory, movements are measured by an actual clock and they occur in actual time.
+During dynamical operations of the original Atwood's machine paradigm, movements of bodies occur in the paradigmatic domain at rates determined by values of g, M and m.
+The paradigmatic clock has no substantial variance from a clock synchronized with a national standard and can be bound to such a standard.
+When the principle of the machine is realized in a laboratory, movements are measured by such an actual clock and they occur in actual time.
+I

-Also of importance is the fact that in Atwood's original machine, movements are the sole form of activity; a stationary state is, at most, part of preparation for a movement.
-Movements of the paradigm are realized in the laboratory and actual timings of movements are predicted from the paradigm.
-Movements in the laboratory domain are designed to conform to and coincide with movements in the paradigmatic domain, at least approximately - and any discrepancy is, at least at first, attributed to shortcomings in the laboratory domain.
-Movements in the two domains are indissolubly bound.
-In successful applications, operations of the rational paradigm predict or track or reproduce actual time movements of working models, such as working models built by Atwood
+Also of importance is the fact that in Atwood's original machine, movements are the sole form of activity; a stationary state is only part of preparation for a movement and requires the holding hand of a researcher or substitute.
+Realizations of the paradigm in a laboratory aim to produce movements and actual timings of movements are predicted from the paradigm.
+Movements in a laboratory domain are designed to conform to and coincide with movements in the paradigmatic domain - and any discrepancy is, at least at first, attributed to shortcomings in the laboratory realization.
+Movements in the two domains are indissolubly bound by a common time.
+In successful applications, operations of the rational paradigm predict or track or reproduce actual-time movements of working models, such as working models built by Atwood.

-As discussed in more detail below, actual time operations of Atwood's machine contrast with mimed time operations of the simple harmonic oscillator (SHO) that produce oscillatory movements.
+As discussed in more detail below, actual time operations of Atwood's original machine contrast with detached and mimed time operations of Hookes' Law and of the simple harmonic oscillator (SHO) that produces oscillatory movements and with similar detached time and mimed time operations in thermodynamics paradigms.
 Operations of the SHO are grounded in Hooke's Law that is first defined for stationary states and then carried over uncritically to movements.
-Quantities involved in Atwood's machine - m, M and g - are referenced to actual bodies and movements; in the SHO, the chief property appears in the form of "k," a "spring constant" that exists only in imagination.
+Quantities involved in Atwood's machine - m, M and g - are referenced to actual bodies and movements; in Hookes' Law and the SHO, in contrast, the chief property appears in the form of "k," a "spring constant" that exists only in imagination.
 An actual body may conform to a spring constant description but only for a limited range of movement and only in an approximate way.
 In practice, the value of k is adjusted to make actual measurements better fit the paradigm.
 The value of k so derived applies only to a specific piece of material over a specific range of movement.
 Specifying k requires a rational construction that forces a fit between limited phenomena and a mathematical form.
 In contrast, the specific value of g determined using Atwood's machine can be used anywhere on the surface of the Earth with a high level of precision.